 One of the most popular attractions in Trinity College is the Old Library (fee), also known as the Long Room.
 This dates from the 18th century, and houses over 200,000 books which are kept across two floors.
 The library is over 200 ft long, and is a sight you have to see when you visit Dublin!
 When you visit Trinity Library, you can also see a section of the Book of Kells.
 This 9th century decorated copy of the four gospels is the world’s most famous medieval manuscript and is regarded as Ireland’s greatest cultural treasure.

 Entry to both the Book of Kells and the Long Room are included in the same ticket, which you can buy directly from the Trinity College Dublin website, or in person when you arrive.
+You can also take a walking tour which includes the Book of Kells as well as Dublin Castle.

 Molly Malone Statue